valentinkm/AdversarialSimulation/Merged Structure of a Simulation Study.md

     - Complexity: (cross-loaded indicators, Reciprocal paths, Exogenous predictors)

     → select target model for (assumed) *general* model types

+3. Data Generation Mechanism
+    - resampling vs. parametric model draw
+    - random number draw for data generation

-3. Experimental Design Simulation Procedures
+4. Experimental Design Simulation Procedures
     - Determine what factors to vary, on what levels, and whether fully, or partly factorially or one at a time (factor = scenario in Morris et al., 2019)
     - e.g.
         - sample size